 I had used another company only a short while before, so was able to make a good comparison.

 We drove to Terminal 2 at Heathrow.
 Directions were perfect and we arrived at the assigned spot easily.
-(The previous company had poor directions – so confusing we had to call them on the airport to discover where they were.
+(The previous company had poor directions – so confusing we had to call them at the airport to discover where they were.
 Not a very good start to a trip.)

 We parked the car in reserved spots for Purple Parking right near the lifts to departures, so loading our suitcases onto a trolley was easy.
 We gave in our car keys and the parking ticket and off we went.

 On our return, our car was waiting for us.
-(Some companies ask you to call them when you are at the luggage carousel, only then do they get your car from the off airport car park.
+(Some companies ask you to call them when you are at the luggage carousel, only then do they get your car from the off-airport car park.
 This can cause a considerable delay.
 So bear this in mind when getting quotes.
-We’ve waited half an hour before.)
+We’ve waited over half an hour before.)